kadarakos/kiko-now/about.md

 permalink: /about/
 ---

-We are what we eat.
+> We are what we eat.

+> Isn't it strange that it feels more natural to imagine a
+> world without a beginning and an end, yet the the
+> notion of *infinity* feels out of reach?